 This one has nothing to do with the fact that I was by myself, but has everything to do with my belief that vacations shouldn’t be too long.
 I’ve always had this theory that vacation shouldn’t be an escape from one’s life.
 I don’t know, growing up it seemed to me that people would just work, work, work the entire year, only to go to the seaside for three weeks.
 Their whole year revolved around those 2-3 weeks of holidays.
 I wanted a life where you’d have weekend getaways, skiing trips, bank-holiday trips, spa days, hiking days – all incorporated in the everyday life.
 I originally booked the hotel for 7 nights, thinking that’s plenty, more than I have ever stayed in a hotel on a non-business trip.
 On my fifth day there I had it extended for another five.
 It was only then that I started to notice I was relaxing.
 I ate better, slept better – even enjoyed the heat, which I never do.
 Long vacations are an opportunity to recharge.

-Women solo travellers stand out
+Women solo travelers stand out

 This goes hand-in-hand with the previous statement.
-I definitely felt I was getting a bit of a better treatment from both male and female members of the staff.
+I definitely felt I was getting a bit of better treatment from both male and female members of the staff.
 I’m talking small things here, like always being offered to have my car parked for me, getting a table with a better view, a bit more wine in the glass… Those small things made me feel very safe and protected.

 The most useful thing you can learn is to love yourself